Dan-in-CA/sip_plugins/moisture_sensor_control/README.md

 ## Introduction

-The Moisture Control plugin can be configure to either
+The Moisture Sensor Control plugin can be configure to either

 - decrease the moisture level of plants by suppressing a schedule (program).
 - increase the moisture level of plants by triggering a run once program.